IgorBerman/druid-complexaggs-extension/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Unpack the tar.gz and you'll find a directory named `druid-example-extension` inside it:
+Unpack the tar.gz and you'll find a directory named `druid-complexaggs-extension` inside it:

 ```
-$ tar xzf target/druid-example-extension-0.13.0_1-SNAPSHOT-bin.tar.gz
+$ tar xzf target/druid-complexaggs-extension-24.0.1.0-SNAPSHOT-bin.tar.gz
-$ ls druid-example-extension-0.10.0_1-SNAPSHOT/
+$ ls druid-complexaggs-extension-24.0.1.0-SNAPSHOT/
-LICENSE                  README.md                druid-example-extension/
+LICENSE                  README.md                druid-complexaggs-extension/
 ```

 ### Install

 To install the extension:

-1. Copy `druid-example-extension` into your Druid `extensions` directory.
+1. Copy `druid-complexaggs-extension` into your Druid `extensions` directory.
-2. Edit `conf/_common/common.runtime.properties` to add `"druid-example-extension"` to `druid.extensions.loadList`.
+2. Edit `conf/_common/common.runtime.properties` to add `"druid-complexaggs-extension"` to `druid.extensions.loadList`.
 (Edit `conf-quickstart/_common/common.runtime.properties` too if you are using the quickstart config.)
-It should look like: `druid.extensions.loadList=["druid-example-extension"]`.
+It should look like: `druid.extensions.loadList=["druid-complexaggs-extension"]`.
 There may be a few other extensions there
 too.
 3. Restart Druid.